 CreditsRIC His the amount of LCFS credits generated (a zero or positive value), in metric tons, by renewable hydrogen;

-CIFossilH is the carbon intensity of fossil hydrogen in gCO2e/MJ delivered or produced at the refinery, as determined using the CA-GREET3.0 model or similar models approved by the Executive Officer.
+CIFossilH is the carbon intensity of fossil hydrogen in gCO2e/MJ delivered or produced at the refinery, as determined using the CA-GREET4.0- model or similar models approved by the Executive Officer.
 The process for obtaining CIFossilH must comply with the requirements in sections 95488 to 95488.10;

-CIRenewableH is the carbon intensity of renewable hydrogen in gCO2e/MJ delivered or produced at the refinery, as determined using the CA-GREET3.0 model.
+CIRenewableH is the carbon intensity of renewable hydrogen in gCO2e/MJ delivered or produced at the refinery, as determined using the CA-GREET4.0 model.
 The process for obtaining CIRenewableH must comply with the requirements in sections 95488 to 95488.10;